Rouen007/ChernoRayTracing/README.md

+# Remeber
+before running the project, you should specify the vulkun path in the addition include directory of config property.

 # RayTracing

 RayTracing is a simple application framework built with Dear ImGui and designed to be used with Vulkan - basically this means you can seemlessly blend real-time Vulkan rendering with a great UI library to build desktop applications.
 The plan is to expand RayTracing to include common utilities to make immediate-mode desktop apps and simple Vulkan applications.